What is cannabis?

 There is growing evidence that cannabis may be effective in providing symptomatic relief for diseases of the muscular-skeletal system like multiple sclerosis.
 It has also been reported as useful as an anti-nausea drug in chemotherapy, and to relieve intra-ocular pressure in glaucoma patients.
 In recent years certain parts of the United States, including California, have issued licenses for the medical consumption of the drug.

 Following the high profile case of 12 year old, Billy Caldwell, who suffers from severe epilepsy that has been relieved by the use of cannabis oil, the Government have announced (as of June 2018) the granting of licenses for medical use and a review of the scheduling of cannabis.
-See a full update on this story here
+And on 11th October 2018 the Government announced that medicinal cannabis is now legal and that patients can be prescribed medicinal cannabis by specialist doctors in the UK from 1 November 2018.

 Cannabis is controlled as a class B drug under the Misuse of Drugs Act.